-transuranic waste-Radioactive waste that is not classified as high-level radioactive waste and that contains more than 100 nanocuries per gram of alpha-emitting transuranic isotopes with half-lives greater than 20 years (40 Code of Federal Regulations [CFR] 191).
+transuranic waste-Radioactive waste that is not classified as high-level radioactive waste and that contains more than 100 nanocuries per gram of alpha-emitting transuranic isotopes with half-lives greater than 20 years (40 CFR 191).

 tritium-A beta-emitting radioactive isotope of hydrogen whose nucleus contains one proton and two neutrons.
 Because it is chemically identical to natural hydrogen, tritium can easily be taken into the body by any ingestion pathway.
-The symbols for tritium are T and 3H; the latter symbol is more frequently encountered.
+The symbols for tritium are T and 3 H; the latter symbol is more frequently encountered.